GuillaumeLam/PaCalC/README.md

 # Participant Calibration Curve (PaCalC)

-Repo for 'Estimating individual minimum calibration for deep-learning with11 predictive performance recovery: an example case of gait surface12 classification from wearable sensor gait data'
+Repo for 'Estimating individual minimum calibration for deep-learning with predictive performance recovery: an example case of gait surface classification from wearable sensor gait data'

-The PaCalC toolbox is a set of functions to help users calculate calibration curves of individuals for various datasets collected from individuals.
+The PaCalC toolbox is a set of functions to help users calculate calibration curves of individuals for various collected datasets.

 ## Dataset

-Place the processed dataset from [here](https://drive.google.com/drive/folders/1XiyOS47Vvt_JM0cCqc-efDANtExbP9mG?usp=share_link) in the folder `PaCalC/dataset`.
+Place the processed dataset from [here](https://drive.google.com/drive/folders/1XiyOS47Vvt_JM0cCqc-efDANtExbP9mG?usp=share_link) in the folder `PaCalC/dataset/`.
 (To generate the processed dataset, run code from repo [here](https://github.com/Vaibhavshahvr7/Surface-classification-Final).
 The repo, Surface-classification-Final, is set to private.
 Access can be granted by contacting the user Vaibhavshahvr7.)

 ## Install